State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Outer subphotospheric particle acceleration sites

 From Fig~\ref{fig:contour}, we deduce that jets can be unsuccessful only for some $(\tilde{L}_j, \tilde{t}_j)$ pairs.
 Particle acceleration in unsuccessful jets has been discussed in the literature, both at the collimation shock~\citep{Murase:2013ffa} and at internal shocks occurring either in the outflow or at the jet head~\citep{Murase:2013ffa, Murase:2013hh,He:2018lwb,Fasano:2021bwq, Guarini:2022uyp,Tamborra:2015fzv}.
 These works rely on the criterion outlined in Ref.~\cite{Murase:2013ffa} for the formation of collisionless shocks and they all assume hydrodynamic jets.

 GRB like jets are expected to undergo intense mixing due to interactions with the cocoon~\cite{Gottlieb:2020raq}.
-Hence, the criterion proposed in Ref.~\citep{Murase:2013ffa}, which is given for idealized jets, has been shown not to be satisfied in numerical simulations, since the mixing slows down the jet and increases its baryon density~\citep{Gottlieb:2021avb,Gottlieb:2020raq}.
+Hence, the criterion proposed in Ref.~\citep{Murase:2013ffa}, which is given for idealized jets, has been shown to do not be satisfied {in regions of the jet still embedded in the stellar core ($R \lesssim R_\star$)} in numerical simulations, since the mixing slows down the jet and increases its baryon density~\citep{Gottlieb:2021avb,Gottlieb:2020raq}.
 Indeed, we find that the optical depth of the outflow is substantially larger than the one obtained from analytical estimations, see Fig.~\ref{fig:opticalDepth}.
-We conclude that particle acceleration at internal shocks occurring deep in the star or at the collimation shock is ruled out, contrary to what naively concluded in Ref.~\citep{Murase:2013ffa} (see also the discussion in Ref.~\cite{Gottlieb:2021pzr}).
+We conclude that particle acceleration at internal shocks occurring deep in the stellar core or at the collimation shock is {disfavored}, contrary to what concluded in Ref.~\citep{Murase:2013ffa} (see also the discussion in Ref.~\cite{Gottlieb:2021pzr}).

+{The picture above could change in the presence of a massive envelope surrounding the star, investigated in Refs.~\citep{He:2018lwb, Guarini:2022uyp, Senno:2015tsn}.
+Nevertheless, if the jet is magnetized, the results of Refs.~\citep{He:2018lwb, Guarini:2022uyp, Senno:2015tsn} may no longer hold, being the underlying jet dynamics different and highly non-linear.
+The extended envelope would affect the jet dynamics above $R_\star$} and it may increase the effect of the jet-cocoon mixing, {which would be relevant up to radii larger than the ones reached in the simulation.
+As a result, the outflow may become optically thin at $R_{\rm{PH}} \gg 10^{12}$~cm, possibly even above $R_{\rm{env}}$.
+Even though particle acceleration at internal shocks approaching the jet head seems unlikely in magnetized jets, dedicated numerical simulations are desirable.
+Therefore, in the following, we limit our discussion to radii below the edge of the envelope ($R \lesssim \mathcal{O}(10^{12})$~cm).}